Kathryn Conyers LPC

 Kathryn holds a Master of Arts in Professional Mental Health Counseling from Lewis & Clark Graduate School and a Bachelor in Psychology with an emphasis on human development.
-She is a Professional Counselor Associate and a Nationally Certified Counselor (NCC).
+She is a Licensed Professional Counselor and a Nationally Certified Counselor (NCC).
 She has worked in a variety of settings providing counseling and education, including private practice, universities, high schools, and childcare.
 Her work has focused primarily on mood disorders, childhood trauma, work-life balance, and family communication.
-Kathryn is under the supervision of Miranda Gambetti, LPC, CADCII.

 Individual, Couples, School-based.